line/headver/README.md

 ![example](images/example.png)

+It means; the third public release, at around the 24th week of 2019, from build 59.

+## Introduction

 a version specification that has `{head}.{yearweek}.{build}` system.

 The name `HeadVer` stands for **"only head number is enough to maintain!"** because it only allows to set the first number manually, rest numbers are automatic.
 It simplifies `x.y.z` versioning and gurantees incremental version stamping on top of various versioning scripts introduced in this repository.
 HeadVer versioning system is battle-tested on the 30+ web service products.